vijpandaturtle/roadscapes-video-rag/README.md

 The user message includes:
 - The 5 sampled query frames as base64 images
 - The top-k retrieved scenarios with their full label text (action, justification, surroundings, recommended action)
-- A prompt asking Claude to synthesise across all of it
+- A prompt asking VLM to synthesise across all of it

-Claude sees both the visual context (frames) and the textual context (retrieved labels) simultaneously — this is the multimodal part of the pipeline.
+VLM sees both the visual context (frames) and the textual context (retrieved labels) simultaneously — this is the multimodal part of the pipeline.

----

 ### Step 7 — CLI entry point